Bulgaria: Market Profile

 - Under the Investment Promotion Act (IPA), Bulgaria offers a wealth of incentives ranging from VAT exemption, the possibility for R&D expenditure write-off to accelerated depreciation of two years for computers and new manufacturing equipment.
 More information on the investment environment and the relevant regulations can be found at the InvestBulgaria Agency (IBA).

-- The inflows of foreign direct investment (FDI) to Bulgaria amounted to US$1.7 billion in 2014.
-As of the end of 2014, China’s total stock of FDI to Bulgaria exceeded US$170 million, up from US$3 million in 2005.
-Hong Kong’s investment in Latvia, however, is far from significant.
+- The inflows of foreign direct investment (FDI) to Bulgaria amounted to US$2.8 billion in 2015, with China contributing US$59 million.
+As of the end of 2015, China’s total stock of FDI to Bulgaria exceeded US$235 million, up from US$5 million in 2006.
+Hong Kong’s investment in Bulgaria, however, is far from significant.

 Hong Kong’s Trade with Bulgaria